-Appointments are required for those wishing to consult books and documents as the Library has only very limited space and there are occasional closures owing to special services.
+Appointments (Mondays-Thursdays only) are required for those wishing to consult books and documents as the Library has only very limited space and there are occasional closures owing to special services.
 Those wishing to use the library for the first time are advised to write, e-mail or phone to discuss their requirements.
 Students should bring a letter of introduction from a supervisor or tutor.
 (Certain illuminated manuscripts may not be made available to non-academics.
 A facsimile edition of the Bestiary MS.22 can be consulted in the Library).
 All material in the Library is for reference only.

 The library provides a photographic service for readers who would like reproductions from books or documents.
 Readers are not permitted to take their own photographs.

 Please e-mail the Library for sizes and prices of photographs of monuments in the Abbey or St Margaret’s Westminster, general views and items from the Abbey collections.

 Please note that we do NOT have a collection of modern theology nor sources for general genealogical research.

 Owing to the complex and historic nature of its buildings the library is only accessible via a flight of stone steps and a wooden spiral staircase.
 However, we can usually arrange to make documents (dependent on condition) available at the Westminster City Archive Centre (a short distance from the Abbey) for anybody who has difficulty reaching our reading room.
 Please contact us in advance to discuss your requirements so that suitable arrangements can be made.